Libyan Desert Glass

 |Before we leave the subject of cultural history, I should also mention that the Libyan Desert Glass strewn field quite frequently yields LDG artifacts.
 They are virtually always simple blades struck from cores by percussion.
 I have only seen one showing secondary pressure flaking.
 Such blades make effective cutting instruments, and the earliest agriculturalists sometimes lined up a row of blades in a piece of curved, slotted wood to form scythes for grain harvest.
 We have just acquired a small lot of fine Libyan Desert Glass blades.
 The small image at the left can also be clicked for a blowup (close that window when you're done to return to this page) and a bunch of these are offered for sale near the bottom of this page.|

-UPDATED 2/28/2012) to eliminate sold items and add heaps of new inventory.
+UPDATED 2/28/2012) to eliminate sold items and add heaps of new inventory (I try to update sold items as they go---).

 A comment regarding color: Libyan Desert Glass appearance varies greatly with lighting conditions.
 In the sunlight of its homeland, there is a slightly different wavelength mix than at higher or lower latitudes.
 In its native setting, LDG has hints of neon apple green whereas in my area (Spokane, Washington, USA), it is more of a straw yellow.
 Whiter colors are due to abundant bubble inclusions (exactly like pulled taffy candy that goes from clear sugar syrup to opaque as bubbles are worked into it).
 The brown to gray streaks are said to be of a composition suggesting included stony meteorite dust.
 Some pieces have tiny white spherules of cristobalite that result from devitrification.
 Due to artifical lighting employed in many of the photos below, there is a darker amber yellow tint than you will see in natural light.
 Think of pale straw yellow as a base color, with white and brown variants due to bubbles and meteoritic dust inclusions.